babelouest/glewlwyd/docs/USER.md

 By design, the schemes `Retype password` and `E-mail code` can't be registered or configured in the profile page.

-### Webauthn
+### WebAuthn

 ![profile-webauthn](screenshots/profile-webauthn.png)

-Webauthn is an authentication scheme that permits the user to authenticate via a dedicated device without having to retain a password.
+WebAuthn is an authentication scheme that permits the user to authenticate via a dedicated device without having to retain a password.
 Currently, the devices available for this scheme are the following:

 - Yubikeys
 - Android devices (phone or tablet) if the system version is Nougat (7.0) or above

-You'll need a browser compatible with Webauthn API.
+You'll need a browser compatible with WebAuthn API.
 Recent versions of Firefox, Chrome, Edge and Opera work fine, check [Can I use](https://caniuse.com/#search=webauthn) for more details.

 #### Registration

-On the `Webauthn` tab, click on the button `New Component`.
+On the `WebAuthn` tab, click on the button `New Component`.
 There, follow your browser instructions.
 Eventually, you should see the new registered component in the component list.

 You can verify it's working properly by clicking on the `Test` button, there, follow your browser's instructions.
 You should see a popup message saying `Authentication succeeded`.